roydenlyr/cate-PA/docs/SETUP.md

 > Slow Flashing Green: Raspberry Pi is running

 1. Connect the monitor, keyboard and mouse to the Raspberry Pi.
-2. Once the Desktop is shown on the monitor, check for Wi-Fi connection (top right corner)
+2. Once the Desktop is shown on the monitor, check for Wi-Fi connection (top right corner).
 > NOTE: Connect to Wi-Fi if not connected

 ### Script Downloading